 Meanwhile, much to my complete surprise, Robert De Niro stole the show.
 When I first saw the character it reminded me of Dustin Hoffman playing Captain Hook and the disaster that was.
 This was completely the opposite.
 His character was wonderfully portrayed and memorable.

 The look and the sound are extremely well done in the film.
 We get some nice framing and some impressive, interesting special effects that add to the fun.

-However, it tries to be more than it is and I kept thinking that the producers came within a stone’s throw of getting it home but missed.
+However, it tries to be more than it is and I kept thinking that the producers came within a stone’s throw of getting it home, but ultimately missed.
 I definitely recommend it but it won’t go down as a classic.
 It sort of wanted to be The Princess Bride and sort of wanted to be Lord of the Rings and sort of didn’t make it anywhere in the process.
 Someone goofed.
 For example, there’s this wonderful plot line involving a set of brothers who are all interested in becoming the next King.
 One by one they fail and end up, in death, walking around forever trapped as a ghost until a new King is found.
 These ghosts could have been absolutely hilarious.
 Instead they’re only moderately interesting.
 I’m sure the writers and producers thought they were funny but they just weren’t.
-As I said though, I still would think most people would enjoy the movie.
+As I said though, I still would think most people will enjoy the movie.